- What is Positive Punishment?

 Positive reinforcement and positive punishment are two types of operant conditioning used in the classroom.
 Both types of conditioning are used to alter students’ behavior, and both types of conditioning can be used to either increase or decrease behavior.
 The difference between these two types of conditioning is how they are applied.

-Positive reinforcement involves giving a student something they like or want, while positive punishment consists of providing them with something they dislike or do not want.
+Positive reinforcement involves giving students something they like or want, while positive punishment involves providing them with something they dislike or do not want.

 Positive reinforcement and positive punishment should be used sparingly in the classroom for best results.
-Teachers should use positive reinforcement to reward students who perform well and have good behavior.
+Teachers should use positive reinforcement to reward students who perform well and behave well.

 Effective Positive Reinforcement Examples

 The concept of positive reinforcement is often misunderstood, and sometimes people even get it confused with positive punishment.

 The difference between the two is quite simple.
 Unlike punishment, which aims to decrease inappropriate behavior, positive reinforcement aims to increase appropriate behavior, and it’s one of the most effective strategies a parent or teacher can use to shape and strengthen specific actions.

 Here are some examples of how you can use positive reinforcement as an alternative to positive punishment in the classroom:

 - Reward participation in class activities by giving extra credit or moving students ahead on a class project.